Fang La

-Fang La (方臘 (方腊, Fāng Là); died 1121) was a fictional Chinese rebel leader who led an uprising against the Song dynasty.
+Fang La (方臘 (方腊, Fāng Là); died 1121) was a Chinese rebel leader who led an uprising against the Song dynasty.
 In the classical novel Water Margin, he is fictionalised as one of the primary antagonists and nemeses of the 108 Stars of Destiny.
 He is sometimes associated with Manichaeism but was most likely not a follower of the religion.

 Life

+Fang La was from Shezhou, which is roughly present-day She County, Anhui.
+However, other sources claimed that he was from Qingxi County (清溪縣), which is present-day Chun'an County, Zhejiang.
+In 1975, Anhui Normal University's History Department of Fang La Investigation Team published "On Fang La's Origin and Early Revolutionary Activities" in the Journal of Anhui Normal University (Humanities and Social Sciences).
+Based on multiple Fang clan genealogies—such as those of Liushan Zhenying Temple (Qianlong 17), Guilin (Jiaqing 17), Tuoyuan (Qianlong 3 and 10), Henan, Shanguo Production Team, Laozhuyuan, and Sizili—they concluded Fang La hailed from Tuoyuan, She County (now Maling in Yongfeng Township).